Protecting your personal information is important. Find out how Storm gathers, uses, discloses, and manages your customer data.

 9.5 In order to safeguard Personal Information, a Customer or Employee may be required to provide sufficient identification information to permit Storm to account for the existence, use and disclosure of Personal Information and to authorize access to the individual’s file.
 Any such information shall be used only for this purpose.

-10.5 A Customer or Employee may seek advice from the Office of the Privacy Commissioner of Canada (at 1-800-282-1376 or firstname.lastname@example.org), and, if appropriate, file a written complaint with the Commissioner’s office.
+11.5 A Customer or Employee may seek advice from the Office of the Privacy Commissioner of Canada (at 1-800-282-1376), and, if appropriate, file a written complaint with the Commissioner’s office.
 However, the Customer or Employee is encouraged to use Storm’s internal information and complaint procedures first.